happydpc/Equinox/README.md

 # Equinox
 [![Apache License](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 Data analysis and visualisation software for aircraft-digital-twin platform.
-Digital-twin platform aims at creating a digital fatigue representation of aircraft structure.
+Digital-twin platform aims at creating a digital fatigue representation of the aircraft structure.
 This project contains the prototype desktop client application of the platform, named as Equinox.
+The application has the following major capabilities,
+- Parameterized fatigue spectrum analysis,
+- 2D & 3D data visualization,
+- Search engine for central digital-twin database,
+- Collaboration (file and view sharing),
+- Automatic report generation,
+- Plugin extensions (currently can be written in Java or Perl)

 ## Screenshots
 Screenshots below demonstrate some of the analysis and data visualization capabilities of Equinox.